encorealerts/encore-inteligence-layer/README.md

 		   -e "LUIGI_S3_BUCKET=encorealert-luigi-test" \
 		   -it meltwater/executive_alerts_intelligence

-### Add a tag "latest" to the image
-docker tag meltwater/executive_alerts_intelligence:latest 421268985564.dkr.ecr.us-east-1.amazonaws.com/meltwater/executive_alerts_intelligence:latest

-### Push the docker image to the AWS ECR
-docker push 421268985564.dkr.ecr.us-east-1.amazonaws.com/meltwater/executive_alerts_intelligence:latest
+### TravisCI

+The project now is integrated with Travis, which automatically builds and pushes an image to ECR on each push to github.
+Once the image is successfully created by Travis, the following steps must be executed to run on ECS.

 AWS ECS
 -------